 - Choose your Main MacBook Drive when prompted and proceed to install

-- Once the install is complete, you can restart your MacBook
+- Once the install is complete, restart your MacBook

-- After the install is complete, you can use the Timemachine backup that you created to restore your MacBook
+- After the install is complete, use your Time Machine backups to restore files to your MacBook

 Verify that the install Completed successfully by checking the Installer log.
 You can access the install log from the ‘Install macOS High Sierra’ menu bar when clicking on Window and choosing Installer Log or press Command and L keys to launch the installer log.